ClickSend/clicksend-objc/docs/CSSMSApi.md

 [apiConfig setPassword:@"YOUR_PASSWORD"];

-NSString* dateBefore = dateBefore_example; // An optional timestamp - mark all as read before this timestamp.
+NSNumber* dateBefore = 8.14; // An optional timestamp - mark all as read before this timestamp.
 If not given, all messages will be marked as read. (optional)

 CSSMSApi*apiInstance = [[CSSMSApi alloc] init];